-With the Definition \ref{def_mmf} we have a direct association of the $2$-Wasserstein distance between two conditional measures (given by Theorem \ref{conditional}) and the distance between points to which these measures were indexed.
-It is clear that in this case we have the weak continuity of the disintegration map.
-Furthermore, each conditional measure $\mu_y$ is supported on a leaf, this leaf is indexed by an element of the quotient space, and the distance between leaves is related to the distance between elements of the leaves.
-Thus, we can relate the $2$-Wasserstein distance between conditional measures to the distance between two points of the quotient space looking at a direction perpendicular to the leaves, passing along the leaves.
+From the Definition \ref{def_mmf} we have a direct association of the $2$-Wasserstein distance between conditional measures (given by Theorem \ref{conditional}) and the distance between points to which these measures were indexed.
+It is clear that in this case we have the weak continuity of the disintegration map, since it is a isometry.
+Note that we can relate the $2$-Wasserstein distance between conditional measures to the distance between two points of the quotient space looking at a direction perpendicular to the leaves, through the leaves.
 Roughly speaking, we can think of a kind of space fibration, where one of the directions has been ``collapsed", and it becomes a parameter for the disintegration family, so that each conditional measure is supported on the underlying fibre (see \figref{mmf_fibre}).
-That is, the measures $\mu_y$ are of the type $\delta_{y} \times \lambda$, where $\lambda$ is a measure on the fibre, in a similar way to the Example \ref{example1}.
+That is, the measures $\mu_y$ are of the type $\delta_{y} \times \lambda$, where $\lambda$ is a measure on the fibre, similar to Example \ref{example1}.

 \

 With what we have seen so far we have been able to classify some situation in which the disintegration map is weakly continuous: